AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

    * - ``screenWindowWidth``
      - ``float``

-For descriptions of what these attributes are for, see the _`Technical Introduction to OpenEXR`.
+For descriptions of what these attributes are for, see :doc:`TechnicalIntroduction`.

 Tile Header Attribute
 ---------------------